dexie/dexie-website/docs/Compound-Index.md

 });

 // Since Dexie >= 3.x makes it possible to utilize parts of
-// compound indexes as if they were full indexes, the above
+// compound indexes as if they were full indexes, with the side
+// effect of sorting by the trailing property, the above
 // declaration enables the following queries:

 // Get all Annas, order by lastname.